 ,,,

-Before finishing this furniture, I attach it with double-sided tape to a paint can stir stick and spray with white or beige paint.
+Before finishing this furniture, I attach it with double-sided tape to a paint can stir stick and spray with gesso or white or beige paint.
 Then I apply my paint or finishes over that.
 I definitely prefer spray painting for the base coat, but others do well with hand painting.
 Most of my decorative painting is done with the tip of a toothpick or with my pick; rarely, a fine tip brush.
 I have used a cork-backed steel 6-inch ruler and a sharp felt-tipped pen to draw lines.
 Small bits of makeup sponges can be useful for certain paint treatments or aging.

 Adding a drop or two of white paint to any of your acrylics will soften the look, which I prefer for this small scale.
 I use a golden oak stain on anything that I want to give a patina.
 Washes work well for aging.